-Step 2: Under the System prompt, click PostgreSQL.
+Step 1: After selecting + New Connector, under the System prompt, click PostgreSQL.

 If you are trying to access a database that is behind a firewall, please ensure that the following Osmos IP addresses are allowed to access the database.
 Osmos uses these fixed IP addresses to access your sources and destinations.

 Step 9: Provide the name of the Table that you want to write to.

 Note: the schema for this Destination Connector is defined by the PostgreSQL table schema.

 Note: for any fields that have primary key, foreign key or other constraints, you may either (1) ensure that the source data mapped to the field satisfies those constraints or (2) leave the field empty and ensure that your database is set up to auto populate those fields with appropriate constraint-satisfying data.